Skip to content

 • No JS bridge, no transpiler.
 The reconciler runs synchronously in Python on the platform's main thread; native API calls are direct method calls.

-• Hot reload built in. pn run --hot-reload watches app/ and patches changes into the running app.
+• Fast Refresh hot reload. pn run --hot-reload watches app/ and patches the running app in place, preserving component state across most edits.

 • A small surface.
 A handful of element factories, a handful of hooks, and one navigation primitive.